riscvarchive/riscv-qemu/README.md

 The riscv-softmmu target for full system emulation is currently supported.
 It supports booting [riscv-linux] \(currently requires building from the [qemu branch]\).
-A precompiled copy of the kernel is included in the "hacking" directory for convenience (see Method 1 under installation).
+A precompiled copy of the kernel is included in the "hacking_files" directory for convenience (see Method 1 under installation).

 Installation
 --------------

 ### Method 1 \(the quick way\):

-A sample kernel with an initramfs is included in the "hacking" directory.
+A sample kernel with an initramfs is included in the "hacking_files" directory.
 You can easily test out riscv-qemu this way:

     $ git clone git@github.com:ucb-bar/riscv-qemu.git